Taiwan says Chinese planes, ships carry out attack simulation exercise | MarketScreener

 Speaking in Japan after meeting Prime Minister Fumio Kishida, Pelosi said her Asia trip was "not about changing the status quo in Taiwan or the region".

 Japan's defence ministry reported that as many as four missiles flew over Taiwan's capital, which is unprecedented.
-It also said that five of nine missiles fired toward its territory landed in its exclusive economic zone, also a first, prompting a diplomatic protest.
+It also said that five of nine missiles fired toward its territory landed in its exclusive economic zone.

+Kishida told visiting U.N.
+Secretary-General Antonio Guterres that he strongly condemned China's missile launches as "a serious issue concerning Japan's security and the safety of Japanese people", the foreign ministry said.

 Taiwan has been self-ruled since 1949, when Mao Zedong's communists took power in Beijing after defeating Chiang Kai-shek's Kuomintang nationalists in a civil war, prompting their retreat to the island.

-(Reporting by Yimou Lee in Taipei, Writing by Tony Munroe; Editing by Robert Birsel)
+(Reporting by Yimou Lee in Taipei and David Brunnstrom in Manila, Writing by Tony Munroe and Greg Torode; Editing by Robert Birsel)